ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 In RavenDB, users can provide their own server certificate.
 The certificate can be issued by a trusted SSL vendor or it can be a self-signed certificate.
 In the latter case, it's the user's responsibility to have the self-signed CA registered in the OS stores on all the relevant machines.

-RavenDB will accept PFX server certificates which contain the private key, are not expired and have the following fields:
+RavenDB will accept PFX server certificates which contain the private key, are not expired, and have the following fields:

 - KeyUsage: DigitalSignature, KeyEncipherment
 - ExtendedKeyUsage: Client Authentication, Server Authentication